 Research and Sponsored Programs, with support from the Jerome Richfield Memorial Fund, organizes each year an event that celebrates a CSUN faculty member engaged in high quality, high-impact research, where they are named as the Richfield Memorial Fellow.
 The Fellow presents a lecture at the Provost’s Colloquium Series, which is designed to highlight and celebrate the scholarly achievements of our faculty, and to provide an opportunity for socialization among faculty, administrators, students, and staff.

-We are happy to announce that this year’s 2020 Jerome Richfield Memorial Fellow is Dr. Hélène Rougier from the department of Anthropology.
+We are happy to announce that this year’s 2021 Jerome Richfield Memorial Fellow is Dr. Virginia Huynh from the department of Child and Adolescent Development.

 A reception to honor Dr. Huynh is scheduled for Monday, April 5th at 3 p.m.
 Please RSVP here.